 Bounce Innovation Hub was founded in January 2018 and is the region’s first open innovation hub serving northeast Ohio’s entrepreneurial and innovation community.
 Located in downtown Akron in the former B.F.
-Goodrich plant, the building comprises more than 300,000 square feet of office, lab and light manufacturing space.
-With more than 50 organizations in the building, Bounce accounts for more than 200 people working and creating.
+Goodrich plant, the building comprises more than 300,000 square feet of coworking, event and meeting space and office, lab and light manufacturing space.
+With more than 50 organizations in the building, Bounce accounts for more than 250 people working and creating.

 Open to all

 Bounce encourages open collaboration among diverse groups through unique opportunities, programs and events.
 We look to engage anyone and everyone with a mind for innovation, including startup founders, small businesses, large corporations, investors, makers, individual innovators, artists, students and universities.
 We aim to create meaningful connections, where new ideas are born through collaboration and relationships with like-minded innovators.